oc-2/developer-tooling-app/README.md

 ### Available Commands

-- `npm start` - Start the example web server
+- `npm start` - Start the web server with nodemon (auto-reload on file changes)
 - `npm run lint` - Run ESLint on all files
 - `npm run format` - Format all files with Prettier